 The prevailing theory is that a lack of fiber in the diet ultimately leads to the development of weak pouches in the colon.
 This is basically another way of saying that people don’t eat enough vegetables and don’t have as healthy of a diet as they should.
 How many other conditions can you think of that are caused by the same problem?
 Also, like many chronic conditions, the incidence is far higher in western countries than in the rest of the world, and people from other countries who switch to a western diet have a much higher incidence of diverticulosis.

 How is Diverticulitis Treated?

-Diverticulitis patients are encouraged to increase their intake of fiber and water.
+Diverticulitis is treated in the same way that IBS is treated.
+Patients are encouraged to increase their intake of fiber and water.
 If a fever develops, then they are given antibiotics for the infection.

 Unfortunately, a significant number of people with diverticulosis develop so much damage to their colon that they require surgery.
 Surgery is performed to remove the damaged portion of the colon, and in some cases results in the removal of the entire colon.

 Although this resolves the diverticulosis, it doesn’t address the original cause of the damage.
 And in many cases, people continue to suffer from abdominal pain and other digestive symptoms.

 The real issue remains: Why was there so much damage and inflammation in the first place?

 The answer is usually far more complicated than a simple lack of fiber or water.
 The same issues that cause inflammation and digestive symptoms in IBS also cause problems in diverticulosis.
 The two primary areas of concern that need to be addressed are food allergies and imbalances in the ecosystem of the digestive tract.
 These are complex issues and are almost never addressed properly.